 The poor recruitment observed here may be due the dryer than normal conditions post-fire.
-This has implications for planning fire frequencies.
+This has implications for altering fire regimes by prescribed burning.
 Unpredictable variation in seasonal patterns immediately following burning may not always be favourable for reproductive cycles and this could be critical, especially where minimum cycles are implemented to maximise fuel reduction outcomes.